Match Game: Home media

 A DVD set called The Best of Match Game featuring a collection of more than 30 episodes of the 1970s version including the original 1962 pilot episode (which was originally called The Match Game) was released in 2006.
 An eight-episode collection, called "The Best of Match Game: Dumb Dora Is So Dumb Edition!", was released later on in 2007 by BCI Eclipse Company LLC (under license from FremantleMedia Enterprises), which contained 8 original episodes, uncut and unedited, and digitally restored, re-mastered and transferred from the original 2-inch videotape recording masters for optimum video quality.

 In 2007, Endless Games released a DVD game featuring questions and clips from the 1970s version.
 Its gameplay was similar to that of the 1970s version; however, it allowed up to six contestants rather than two.
 Scoring for the game was also slightly different as well, as every match in round one was worth $50 each while in round two, every match was worth $100.
 Also, the Super Match round was played differently.
 The audience match portion was played after round one by the leading contestants, and the head-to-head match by the winning contestants, with a correct match doubling the winnings of the contestant's scores.

+In popular culture

+The success of Match Game led to its portrayal in other media.
+In the Howard Stern biopic Private Parts, the radio host and his crew play a version of the game with more inappropriate answers (Longtime sidekick Robin Quivers, parodying Somers, responded to the question "[Blank] Willow" with an answer about female genitalia).

+Saturday Night Live, the current occupant of Match Games former New York studio, featured a parody in a Season 33 episode under the title "It's a Match", with fictitious names given to panelists (Amy Poehler and Fred Armisen played characters similar to Somers and Reilly).

+Since 2010, Match Game has been parodied by drag artist RuPaul in the cable reality competition series RuPaul's Drag Race as "Snatch Game": a regular challenge in the series where the contestants each impersonate a different celebrity for comedic effect.